 - Support to candidates on fellowships is for a duration of up to 3 months and may include travel in the region or internationally.

-- Knowledge exchange/peer to peer visits for up to 2 weeks duration includes regional and international meetings as well as seminars or training courses with a specific focus in the areas of health and nutrition and on strengthening the visibility of SANBio network partners.
+- Knowledge exchange/peer to peer visits for up to 2 weeks duration includes regional and international meetings as well as seminars or training courses with a specific focus in the areas of health and nutrition and on strengthening the visibility of SANBio network partners, excluding conferences.

 - Business development mentorship programmes to support bio-science start-ups for up to two weeks with the aim to support commercialisation of research outputs.